 Lemon Glaze

-- To make the lemon glaze combine 2 tbsp lemon juice with the powdered sugar.
+- To make the lemon glaze combine 2 tablespoon lemon juice with the powdered sugar.
 Once the loaf has fully cooled, pour the lemon glaze over the top of the loaf.